 L-Citrulin has even more positive effects

-If you are a competitive athlete and want to use your training to continuously increase your performance in addition to building new muscles, you should mix L-citrulline with lettuce.
-If you take both components for yourself, they unfold in equal parts a real firework of muscle power, which allows an intense workout and thus more endurance and performance.
-If both are packed together, the muscle growth is increased many times over.
-In addition, the endurance also increases noticeably and you will be tired and exhausted much later.
-With the help of L-citrulline and malate, training sessions can therefore also be made longer each time without it being harmful for the muscles or the organism.
+If you are a competitive athlete who, in addition to building new muscles, wants to use your training to continuously increase your performance, you should mix L-citrulline together with lettuce.
+If you take both building blocks for yourself, they unfold in equal parts a real firework of muscle power, which allows an intense workout and thus more endurance and performance.
+If both are packed together, the Muscle growth increased many times over.
+In addition, the endurance also increases noticeably and one becomes tired and exhausted much later.
+With the help of L-citrulline and malate, training sessions can therefore also be made longer each time without it being harmful to the muscles or the organism.

 Those who want to offer the muscle cells a healthy cell protection in addition to an increased performance and vitality during training can take creatine in addition to L-citrulline and malate.
 Incidentally, all three substances in turn form other amino acids in the body, so that you stay fit and healthy.